 We recognise how important children’s physical development and health is in their overall education.
 We offer games, gymnastics, dance and, for junior children, swimming.
 Coaches and professional sports players are invited in to share their expertise.
 Our coordinators meet regularly with other sports bodies to organise a calendar of sports events.
 In the summer term, older children experience Outdoor and Adventure Activities through our residential visits.

 There is also a wide variety of extra-curriculum clubs that children can take part in, both before and after school each day.
 The school has a very good reputation for participation in sport and regularly performs well in local competitions.
 We have been awarded the ‘Your School Games’ by the government.
 Our wonderful Sports Day at Withdean has now become an annual event.

 The music curriculum provides a well-structured approach to the learning of music.
-The emphasis is on enjoyment and the children are encouraged and motivated to discover and develop their own abilities and talents as much as possible.
-Each teaching module incorporates composing, performing, appraising and listening skills.
-The school is one of the top two schools in Brighton for specialist music provision.
+The emphasis is on enjoyment and the children are encouraged and motivated to discover and develop their own skills as much as possible.
+Each teaching module focuses on composing, performing, appraising and listening skills.

-Through the Brighton and Hove Music Service, there is a wide range of peripatetic lessons available.
+Through Brighton and Hove Music & Arts, there is a wide range of peripatetic lessons available.
 These include brass, violin, cello, guitar and woodwind lessons.
-Visiting teachers from Brighton and Hove Music and Performing Arts teach these lessons and they are usually in great demand.
-A charge is made for peripatetic lessons.
-Other music clubs are run on a voluntary basis by members of staff.
-These include choir, recorder, samba, percussion and drumming.
+There is also a wide variety of music clubs available including an orchestra and a mixed age choir.
+There is a charge for these peripatetic lessons and clubs but subsidies are available.
+Other music clubs are run on a voluntary basis by members of staff and are free.
+These include choir, samba, percussion and drumming.